LikhitaPulijala/500Portal/README.md

 ### Get domain details :
 This api shall be used to get the domain details, like who is the domain owner and when was it opened.

-<<TBD>>
+<< TBD >>

 ### Invite user/Add user :

 #### Case 1: 500 portal is used to add the new user :
 Whenever the domain owner adds a new user to one or more products.
 The system shall do the necessary verification and setup on its end and may call the below rest api that is expected to be present on the app side.
 This is to give the app a hook to perform any actions needed for the new user.

-https://<<appname>>.appup.cloud/<<appname>>/users for each product with POST method.
+https://<< appname >>.appup.cloud/<< appname >>/users for each product with POST method.

 #### Case 2: Migration of users :
-This scenario happens for example when migrating customers and their users from AgileCRM to Supportly.
+This scenario happens when migrating customers and their users from AgileCRM to Supportly.

-A rest api on the 500 portal side has to be called upon to add all the new users.
+A rest api on the 500portal side has to be called upon to add all the new users.

-<<TBD>>
+<< TBD >>

 Assumption: The customer has already setup 500 portal account.

 #### Case 3: Bulk invite of users :
 https://{{{app.500_server}}}/core/api/inviteuser
-Method:post
+Method:Post
-bosy:
+Body:
 email: user1@yopmail.com;user2@yopmail.com
 message: test invite link
 invite_link: https://{{{app.500_server}}}/#/signup?ZG9tYWluX2lkPTE0NDEmaG91cnM9MTYmbWludXRlcz0yOSZzZWNvbmRzPTcmZGF0ZT0yNS8wNC8yMDE5&app={{appname}}